 Your front door and garage door can convey a really bad impression if they are not in tip top condition.
 If you have a wooden front door you could sand it down and give it a new, shiny coat of paint in a lovely welcoming shade.
 If it is beyond redemption, like ours was, you might consider buying one like our new Yale door which is smart, safe and secure.
 With payment options, it can be more affordable than you think.
 A scruffy old garage door not only looks bad, it won’t be as secure as a new one.
 A quality, new garage door will secure your car or belongings more effectively.
 Don’t make it easy for the criminals to get in and help themselves to your stuff.

 Regularly take your rubbish to the tip, don’t let it pile up at the front of your house as it looks unsightly and can start to attract vermin, or you’ll find little creatures looking for somewhere to nest may set up home like dormice, which are a protected species.
-Erecting some trellis can be an effective way to disguise ugly wheelie bins and this is something I’m going to be looking into soon.
+You may want to start looking for companies that offer rubbish collection in Battersea.
+Otherwise, erecting some trellis can be an effective way to disguise ugly wheelie bins and this is something I’m going to be looking into soon.